 One month prior to CHMP opinion, you are requested to submit a dossier.
 To do so, please see the following links in which you can download and consult the submission requirements and templates required for the process:

 Approximately three weeks prior to publication of the EUnetHTA Assessment, there is a possibility for the company to do a factual accuracy check of the draft EUnetHTA Assessment, i.e. they can make sure that the factual information in the EUnetHTA Assessment regarding their product is correct.
 Each Authoring Team decides whether they want to include a factual accuracy check in their assessment.
 For direction during this process, the Fact Check Guidance has been developed.

 We are happy to explain the Pharmaceutical Joint Assessment process in further detail.
 As such, we have provided an extensive FAQ list for Pharmaceuticals that we strongly recommend first checking.
+In addition, you can read the generic Industry Procedure Manual for more information on the pharmaceutical Joint Assessment production process, as available below.
 For any further queries, the WP4 Team will be pleased to be of assistance.

 HTA AT THE EUROPEAN LEVEL